Faisii786/Launday-System-Gaps/SYSTEM_DOCUMENTATION.md

 ## Functional Requirements by User Type

-This section details all functional requirements organized by user type, specifying what each user can do within the system.
+This section breaks down what each type of user can do in the system.

 ---